-Learning how to pronounce a foreign language like a native speaker is difficult at first, but not impossible.
-The more you practice, the easier you will find it to understand a native speaker.
-With your ears tuned to the sounds and rhythms of your new language, you’ll find learning how to pronounce the language gets easier and easier.
+Learning how to pronounce a foreign language like a native speaker may be difficult at first, but not impossible.
+The more you listen to a language, the easier you will find it to understand a native speaker.
+Then, with your ears tuned to the sounds and rhythms of your new language, you’ll find learning how to pronounce the language gets easier and easier too.

 Despite all the things you’ve heard, and the scary looking pronunciation charts and descriptions in your lesson book, pronouncing the sounds of a new language is not all that difficult.
 Yes, there are sounds that you may think are impossible to make, but that just means you need to practice those sounds a little more than the others.
 There’s also a good chance you’ll find sounds you already know – in fact, I’ve researched over 250 languages and found that the sounds represented by the letters B, D, F, H, K, L, M, N, P, S, T, V, Y and Z are pronounced the same in almost 175 languages.